QuatreCentQuatre/manageMe/README.md

 ========

 Version - 3.0.0
-- Replaced dots by dashes into filenames
+- Replaced dots by dashes into source filenames
-- Added concat to build task

-Version - 2.1.0
 - Added build task to transpile sources files into dist/ folder
+- Updated demo

 Version - 2.0.1
 - Refactor for ES6